carlodev/SyntheticEddyMethod.jl/README.md

 u_fluct = compute_fluct(vector_points, dt, Eddies, U₀, Vboxinfo, Re_stress)
 ```

+## Examples
+This is an example of the spectra created using SyntheticEddyMethod with a tent function for different turbulence intensity.

 ## Package Features
 - Create fluctuations that respect the divergence-free condition (DFSEM)